Two smiling children sitting in a red wagon in a wooded outdoor area, wearing winter clothing.

 • Aetna

-• You may be able to get reimbursed for out of network services.
+• You will be provided a Superbill for your appointment that can be used to submit a claim.
+You may be able to get reimbursed for out of network services.
 It depends on your provider and plan.

-This process takes time and effort and sometimes you have to follow up if the insurance company denies the claim for some reason.
-You also have the option of using a third party service to do this work for you.
+You have the option of using a third party service to do this work for you.
 Reimbursify is a service that charges a few dollars to do this labor for you.

 State insurance, otherwise known as Medicaid (“Apple Health” in Washington), never reimburses for out of network behavioral health services.